BelalKassem/FlashcardGenerator/README.md

 https://belalkassem.github.io/FlashcardGenerator/

 Learning outcomes:
 - First React app!
-This project helped familiarize me with React folder structure conventions, React hooks such as useState, useEffect, and useRef, as well as adopting a component-based mindset when creating a webpage
+This project helped familiarize me with the React folder structure, React hooks such as useState, useEffect, and useRef, as well as adopting a component-based mindset when creating a webpage.
-- Practice with CSS grid and transitions
+- Practice with CSS grid and transitions.
-- Practice with using axios to make asyncronous requests to external APIs
+- Practice with using axios to make asyncronous requests to external APIs.